Skamlingsbanken: Later meetings, 18501900

+20tj century

-I have often seen that the circle of vision, was edged by high mountains and the sea, but I have never before seen thousands of people to the edges.
+In the years around 1900 many people celebrated with lectures on Midsummer day.
+On 4 June 1906 the poet Bjørnstjerne Bjørnson spoke in front of 10,000 people at Højskamling saying:I have often seen that the circle of vision, was edged by high mountains and the sea, but I have never before seen thousands of people to the edges.

 Following World War I and before the official 1920 reunification of Denmark and Schleswig, a great country reunion party was held on Sunday 13 July 1919.
 All the choirs in Denmark showed up at the event which attracted up to 15,000 visitors.
 Magister Viggo Bierring first welcomed everybody, then Professor Ellinger celebrated the fallen of the war, whereupon everyone stood up and bared their heads while the royal conductor Georg Høeberg performed Jutland between two seas.
 Later, his brother, royal chamber singer Albert Høeberg, sang From distant countries came Queen Dagmar.

 The Danish atmosphere was maintained by Tenna Frederiksen, who sang I went out one summer's day and Drachmanns song about the girls of South Jutland.
 There was huge applause when the South Jutland choir under the photographer Gaasvig, sang several different songs from the local countryside.
 Despite several showers of rain throughout the day, the festival ended in high spirits with all attendees singing King of Kings.
 The event was subsequently held several more times, but none surpassed this festivity.

 One week after the reunion celebration, Danish youth associations held their annual rally on Skamlingsbanken where Jacob Appel Kloppenborg-Skrumsager and Bishop Ludwig discussed church affairs.
 The Danish Mission Society held their annual mission meeting in subsequent years at Skamlingsbanken on Danish Constitution Day.

 The Young Border Guard, founded in 1934, chose to hold their first annual meeting at Skamlingsbanken, which broke all visitor records.
 In addition to those carrying the 25,000 passes issued, another 5–10,000 people turned up without one.
 Extra trains, each with 15 carriages, were laid on to cope with the large gathering of people while additional steamers operated at full speed.
 The day began with a rendition of Kongesangen, with everyone standing, then later Der er et yndigt land was sung and everyone bared their head.

 The annual meeting was opened by Skamlingsbanken Company President, O. Juhl and conducted by director Hammerich Tønder.
 Danish people from across Jutland joined in a circle to sing under the direction of Professor Ottosen Haderslev.
 After a speech from the president of the border guard union, teacher Peter Marcussen from Tønder, joined H. P. Hansen at the podium and received long applause.
 He talked about the past history of Skamlingsbanken meetings and quoted Laurids Skau's words;

 It is lions, and not monkeys that are jumping to take up Danish arms.